georgieff1288/react-bookstore-app/README.md

 ## Description

-Simple online bookstore where you can search, rate, add to shopping cart and purchase books.
+Simple online bookstore app where you can search, rate, add to shopping cart and purchase books.

 # Getting Started with Create React App